EE & CE

 The course is based on two principles: (1) Learning is social: participants learn by discussing ideas and sharing resources; (2) Learning should lead to action: participants will apply course content to their communities and environmental education programs, or add new ideas about community engagement to advance other environmental education programs.

-EdX Edge (BNU Site for Chinese) for pre-recorded lectures, readings, and discussion questions (asynchronous).
+EdX Edge (or a China-based website for students in China) for pre-recorded lectures, readings, and discussion questions (asynchronous).
 We will also use Facebook, WhatsApp and Wechat for optional informal discussions and sharing.
 We will host weekly webinars via ZOOM and post recordings on EdX Edge and BNU Site for participants unable to attend in person.

 Frequently asked questions